jbochi/gene/README.md

 For example, you can run a master node with `:listen-addr` set to `"tcp://*:9999"` and any number of workers with `:send-addr` set to `"tcp://master-node-ip:9999"`.
 Other topologies are possible.

-This follows the Island model, where each process runs it's own simulation and some individual migrate from island to island.
+This follows the "Island model", where each process runs it's own simulation and some individuals migrate from island to island.

 We use [ØMQ](http://zeromq.org/) for all communication.